linucks/ambuild/README.md

    $(lsb_release -cs) \
    stable"
 ```
-4. With the Docker respository added to the list, update the list of packages and then install docker:
+4. With the Docker repository added to the list, update the list of packages, and then install docker:
 ```
 sudo apt-get update
   ```